AmeyChoudhary/Casual-Labour-Job-Finder/README.md

 1. The job poster, creates their account on the job poster website.
 They post a new job by filling in the job details.
 The new job vacancy gets saved in the database.

 2. After this, a job seeker opens job seeker web app.
 Here, they are asked to record their preferences, which they can in their vernacular language.
 They can give in their audio inputs, which are recorded, scripted and translated into machine-understandable query.
+All of this is done by pipeline.

 3. This query is run through the database to find jobs.
 If there are jobs matching the query, they are returned back to the job seeker web app.
-The job vacancies are then read back to the job seeker in their vernacular language.
+The job vacancies are then read back to the job seeker in their vernacular language (by pipeline).
 The job seeker, if interested in any job, can press "YES".
 This records their response to that particular job and the job poster of that particular job is notified about the same

 4. The job poster, gets the response of the job seeker for that job.
 They get the contact details of the job seeker.
 The job poster can manage the response by contacting the job seeker and changing their status.